-NOS Review: Support a review of National Occupational Standards within the Clinical Imaging and Breast Screening Suite.
+NOS Review (2019): Review and streamline ultrasound National Occupational Standards within the Clinical Imaging and Breast Screening Suite.

 In 2017, we commissioned the Centre for Workforce Intelligence, to produce a report which investigated shortages in the ultrasound workforce.
 The survey captured the different staff groups who perform ultrasound, either as a direct service or as a tool within another service, the availability of ultrasound training and the barriers to service delivery and training.